 How to take pantoprazole

-- Take pantoprazole at the same time each day, usually in the morning.
+- Timing: Take pantoprazole at the same time each day, usually in the morning.
+Pantoprazole can be taken before or after food, although taking it before food is best.

 - Swallow your tablet whole with a glass of water.
 Do not crush or chew – the medicine doesn't work properly if the tablet is crushed or chewed.